svank/constellation-sketcher/README.md

 All drawing, including lines and stellar twinkle, can be cancelled via `ConstellationSketcher.stop()`.

+A list of valid constellation names can be accessed via `ConstellationSketcher.constellationNames`.

 ## Selecting Constellations

 Constellation Sketcher can display a specific constellation on demand, or it can display randomly-selected constellations.
 This is configured through the functions